Elastic (NYSE:ESTC) Releases FY 2023 Earnings Guidance

-Elastic (NYSE:ESTC – Get Rating) last announced its earnings results on Wednesday, June 1st.
-The company reported ($0.16) EPS for the quarter, topping the consensus estimate of ($0.22) by $0.06.
-The business had revenue of $239.36 million for the quarter, compared to the consensus estimate of $232.38 million.
-Elastic had a negative return on equity of 38.75% and a negative net margin of 23.64%.
-Elastic’s revenue was up 34.8% compared to the same quarter last year.
-During the same period in the previous year, the business earned ($0.44) EPS.
-Equities research analysts expect that Elastic will post -1.92 EPS for the current fiscal year.
+Elastic (NYSE:ESTC – Get Rating) last announced its quarterly earnings data on Wednesday, June 1st.
+The company reported ($0.16) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.22) by $0.06.
+Elastic had a negative net margin of 23.64% and a negative return on equity of 38.75%.
+The firm had revenue of $239.36 million during the quarter, compared to analyst estimates of $232.38 million.
+During the same period in the previous year, the business posted ($0.44) EPS.
+The business’s quarterly revenue was up 34.8% on a year-over-year basis.
+Research analysts forecast that Elastic will post -1.92 earnings per share for the current year.

 About Elastic (Get Rating)